Golden Spike National Historic Site – 10 FEB 2012

 Titled “East and West Shaking Hands at Laying of Last Rail” and taken by Andrew J. Russell; this is the most famous photograph associated with the completion of the first transcontinental railroad.
 Commonly called “The Champagne Photo,” it is one of the most recognized images, known world-wide:

 Reenactments are held on Saturdays and holidays from May to Labor day using exact replicas of the original trains.
-You can see then here: Link to: Golden Spike 150th Celebration
+You can see then here: Link to: Golden Spike Reenactment

 This being winter the engines are in the shop being refurbished.